Marvelous Cornelius

 Marvelous Cornelius: Hurricane Katrina and the Spirit of New Orleans is a semi-biographical picture book written by Phil Bildner, illustrated by John Parra, and published August 4, 2015 by Chronicle Books.
 The book, which is based on a true story, follows Cornelius after he cleans up New Orleans after Hurricane Katrina.

 Reception

 Marvelous Cornelius was met with praise, applauding the message of the impact of individuals' efforts.
 While some reviews discussed how the book served as a "stirring story of resilience in the face of adversity" or a "fine tribute to an unsung African-American hero," others noted that the book "[e]mphasize[d] the vibrant life before Hurricane Katrina and makes the impact of the terrible flood."

-Marvelous Cornelius received a starred review from Shelf Awareness, as well as positive reviews from Kirkus, School Library Journal, Booklist, USA Today.
+Marvelous Cornelius received a starred review from Shelf Awareness, as well as positive reviews from Kirkus, School Library Journal, Booklist, and USA Today.

+The book is a Junior Library Guild selection.
+In 2016, Bank Street College of Education named it one of the year's best children's books, the Children's Book Council's included it on their list of Notable Social Studies Trade Books for Young People, K–2, and the International Literacy Association included it on their Teacher's Choices Reading List.
+In 2018, the Association of Indiana School Library Educators included it on their "Read Alouds Too-Good-To-Miss" list.

 Beyond popular media, Marvelous Cornelius has also been discussed in academic circles to review the stories told to children about working-class Americans and tragedy.